dencoseca/jangle/README.md

 ### Prerequisites

-Mac OS is required as the Mac OS Keychain is currently the only supported secret store.
+macOS is required as the macOS Keychain is currently the only supported secret store.

 Go SDK installed: